2013 – Gluten Free Living

 Here’s what I did.

-Add diced celery.
+Add grated carrot and diced celery.

-Add diced red bell pepper.
+Add finely diced red onion and diced red bell pepper.

-Add frozen peas.
+Add frozen peas and raisins.

 Add green grape halves.

-Sprinkle with Romano cheese.
+Sprinkle with freshly grated Romano cheese.

 Here’s the recipe.

-HEALTHY 24-HOUR LAYERED SALAD
+24-HOUR LAYERED SALAD

 (Recipe inspired from Joyce Martin and Carolyn Allen, Baptist Convention of New England)